ctherreau/Portfolio/README.md

 <img align="left" width="150" height="150" src="illustrations/homeexchange_slack.jpg"> **[HomeExchange Churn Analysis](https://github.com/ctherreau/HomeExchange)**

 HomeExchange is a popular alternative to Airbnb that enables house swapping.
 HomeExchange aims to understand the reasons behind customer churn.
-In this project I have used SQL, Python, WebScrapping, Time series forecasting and classification algorithms to understand why users are not re-subscrite from the platform and profide some recommendation to HomeExchange.
+In this project I have used SQL, Python, WebScrapping, Time series forecasting and classification algorithms to understand why users are not re-subscrite from the platform and provide some recommendation to HomeExchange.

 #